“All that is gold does not glitter,

 Some people like to use heavy hammers for striking chisels.
 2~3-lb ox-killers are good for some jobs, but there are a few things you should consider before defaulting too such a heavy lump.

 Is the impact force produced by a heavy hammer really necessary to drive a chisel?
-Not so much.
+Too often not so much.
 But not everything we do must focus exclusively on efficiency: swinging a hammer is good exercise and it burns calories, something those with excess “ dignity,” such as your humble servant, could use more of.
-However, maintaining one’s supermodel figure is not adequate justification for using excessively heavy hammers in light of other factors we must also consider.
+However, in light of other factors discussed below, I urge you to resist the natural compulsion to remain one of the “beautiful people” by maintaining at all costs a sylphlike figure worthy of Paris Fashion Week by obsessively using overly-heavy hammers.
+Relax, for you already look mahvelous, darling, absolutely mahvelous!

-Besides the herculean strength of your mighty arm and the chisel’s durability, you should also consider the durability of your body.
+Besides the herculean strength of your mighty arm and the chisel’s durability, Gentle Reader should also consider the durability of your body.
 Swinging a hammer that is too heavy can over-stress muscles, tendons, bones and joints, stresses that can make workdays long, nights painful and your work sloppy, if not now then certainly as you age.
+More on that subject in a future article.

 But if the weight of the head is a good balance with the work you are doing, and you have a good handle on your hammer or gennou, things just go better.
-A word to the wise.
 We will look at this more in the final post in this series.

-Let’s consider the movement of the hammer and the flow of forces that result starting at the beginning.
-Accelerating the hammer towards nail or chisel creates stresses in muscles, tendons, bones and joints.
+Let’s start at the beginning and consider the movement of the hammer and the forces generated when accelerating it towards nail or chisel and the resulting stresses produced in muscles, tendons, bones and joints.
 Obviously, it is wise to keep these stresses within acceptable limits, especially if you need to repeat this movement hundreds or even thousands of times in a day.
 It should likewise be obvious that a hammer that is overly heavy makes limiting these stresses difficult.

 Now that we have the hammer moving, let’s examine what happens when it stops as it strikes nail or chisel.
-Is wacking the nail or chisel as hard as possible the goal, or is the goal to drive the nail into the wood, or to motivate the chisel to cut wood an appropriate distance?
+Is wacking the nail or chisel as hard as possible the goal, or is the goal to drive the nail into the wood the right depth, or to motivate the chisel to cut wood an appropriate distance?
 If the latter, then there is a practical limit to the impact force required.
-In other words, driving the nail so deeply the wood is damaged unnecessarily, or the chisel so deeply it cuts all the way through, or even binds in the wood, is not useful, but is a waste of time and energy that damages our work product and our bodies, and that harms precision rather than improves it.

-These forces and the positive and negative results are easier to control if the hammer’s weight is balanced with our bodies, the nail or chisel, and the wood.
-Heavier is not always better.
+The positive and negative results of using a hammer are easier to control if the hammer’s weight is balanced with our bodies, the nail or chisel, and the wood.

 Another factor to consider is the nature of the beatee.
-Nails are one such victim, but they don’t have feelings while chisels do, so I encourage you be sensitive to your chisel’s needs when selecting a hammer weight.
+Nails often suffer from hammer abuse, but they don’t have feelings or form mutual support groups with monthly meetings and free coffee and donuts, while chisels do, so I encourage you be sensitive to your chisel’s needs when selecting a hammer weight.
+Oh, and don’t forget to donate a box of fresh donuts occasionally (with sprinkles).

 Our chisels are hand-made professional-grade tools intended to be used by craftsmen who demand the extra sharpness and cutting longevity only hard, fine-grained steel makes possible.
 Therefore they are not as tough as the soft, sharpened Chinese screwdrivers sold by the big corporations as chisels that amateurs are accustomed to nowadays.
 Accordingly you should select a hammer weight that won’t damage the blades or splinter the handles of your fine chisels even if you must use them all day for days on end hard enough for the impact forces to make the handles hot.
 You may be as strong as John Henry, but a 2-lb hammer will destroy most any chisel given time and determination.